yunger7/yunger.dev/README.md

 <br />

 ## About
 This is my workshop.
-A cozy place that I use to host my projects, develop tools, do networking, share ideas and write about things that I'm intrested in.
+A cozy place that I use to host my projects, develop tools, do networking, share ideas and write about things that I'm interested in.
 It's essentially the home of a digital craftsman.
 Check out the [about](https://yunger.dev/about) page for more information.

 ## Tech stack
 - [Next.js](https://nextjs.org/)